 I can understand why Rich Dad Poor Dad has become the number one selling finance book of all time.
 Of the personal finance books I’ve read, it’s one of my favorite to date.
 The book, with all its prevailing truths, grabbed me by the shoulders, shook me, and left me feeling rather wide awake.

 While I may still be tempted to want grown-up toys instead of cash-generating assets, Rich Dad’s message comes into my head and reminds me to think further than the instant gratification I’d get from these purchases.
 I know that buying assets before “toys” requires self-control, but the freedom in the future will undoubtedly be worth it.

 Overall, the fundamentals of personal finance are covered thoroughly in this book.
 Save money, accumulate assets, and start a business to make more money.
 The author is somewhat of an inspiration, and makes his story fun to read.
 He mentions memories like jogging around neighborhoods he thought of investing in, and although it’s difficult to imagine someone following his exact path to success, this book certainly inspires one to think.

 Being in my early 20’s, I’m no personal finance expert… I’m very much a newbie in the department, but with Rich Dad Poor Dad already playing a hugely positive role in my financial thought process, I recommend people from all walks of life give it a go.
 You’re never too old or too young to learn the language of money!

-I hope you learnt something from the Rich Dad Poor Dad by Robert Kiyosaki edition of our book summary series… Stay tuned for more book recommendations and summaries ranging from personal finance and business to self-help, motivational and how-to guides!
+I hope you learnt something from our rich dad poor dad book summary… Stay tuned for more book recommendations and summaries ranging from personal finance and business to self-help, motivational and how-to guides!